gsdlab/ClaferConfigurator/README.md

 ClaferConfigurator
 ==================

+v0.3.2.11-4-2013

-An interactive, web-based, configurator for Clafer models.
+An interactive, web-based, configurator for attributed feature models with inheritance subset of Clafer.

 ### Background